 Impacts from COVID-19 have resulted in disruptions to many areas of Canada's food system as it forced the near closure of the restaurant and hospitality industry in Canada and the United States, resulting in excess food throughout the food service supply chain.
-In June 2020, the Government of Canada announced the Food Surplus Food Rescue Program, an initiative to help support Canada's food system, food processors, and food producers and distributors to help ensure food availability for all Canadians.
-In August 2020, Fisher River Cree Nation (FRCN) received approval to participate in the program.
-FRCN will rescue up to 650,000 kilograms of freshwater walleye caught from the inland lakes of Canada.
-FRCN is working with FFMC to distribute the surplus walleye to more than 75 Indigenous communities throughout Manitoba, Saskatchewan and the North.
+In June 2020, the Government of Canada announced the Surplus Food Rescue Program, an initiative to help support Canada's food system, food processors, and food producers and distributors to help ensure food availability for all Canadians.
+In August 2020, Fisher River Cree Nation (FRCN), along with FFMC as its distribution partner, was approved to participate in the program with a mandate to distribute a total of 650,000 kilograms of freshwater walleye.
+As at October 31, 2020, 531,000 kilograms of walleye had been distributed to 59 Indigenous communities throughout Manitoba and Saskatchewan.